 Patients may experience more severe toothaches during the night.
-Tooth pain at night can be related to sleeping positions, with blood flowing towards an area based on the position.
+Tooth pain at night can be related to sleeping positions.
 As a result, this can sometimes create additional pressure on sensitive areas.

 During the day, we may not experience this pressure from blood flow as we’re often sitting or standing.

 Another contributing factor is if you eat sugary foods or drinks in the evening.
 As plaque thrives on sugar, if we forget to floss, brush and rinse our mouths properly, bacteria can aggravate the underlying causes of our tooth pain.

 If a toothache continues to cause pain over several days, visiting your closest dentist as soon as possible is recommended.
 A dentist can thoroughly examine the health of your teeth.
 X-rays also allow dentists to visually assess any underlying issues in your gum or between teeth.